Sobey family: Empire Company

 Empire Company is the holding company which manages the Sobey family's business interests, and accounts for the majority of their wealth.
 Empire is the parent company of Sobeys, and owns over 1,600 grocery stores under a variety of banners across Canada.
 The company also holds substantial investments in Crombie REIT, a real estate investment trust, and Genstar Development Company, a real estate development company.

 The family restructured their business holdings in 2007, spinning off Crombie REIT while retaining 49.5% ownership, and privatizing Sobeys Inc. by purchasing its remaining 29% of shares for a total of $1 billion.

 In 2017, the three branches of the Sobey family consolidated their controlling interests in Empire Company.
 The new holding company, Class B Holdings Ltd., acquired roughly 92 percent of Empire's Class B common shares from the holding companies owned by David Sobey, William Sobey, and Donald Sobey.
 Members of the family still hold shares in the company individually.

 Wealth

 The Sobey family were included on the Canadian Business list of Canada's 100 wealthiest people in 2014, ranking 20th with a net worth of CAD2.95 billion.
 A 2018 report from the Canadian Centre for Policy Alternatives placed the Sobey family amongst the wealthiest 87 families living in Canada, with a net worth of $2.3 billion as of 2016.
-According to Maclean's, the Sobey family have a wealth of $4.49 billion as of 2024.
+According to Maclean's, the Sobey family had a wealth of $4.49 billion as of 2024, growing to $5.5 billion in 2025.